mac-coder1/Plantasia/README.md

 To do:

+- Rerun the notebook with warning off to improve look
 - Add information about the tree immediately following the it being presented, e.g. link to a web page
 - Improve front end
 - Allow for null results 'I don't know what this tree is'